score-spec/docs/content/en/docs/How to/contribute.md

-# Contribute to Score
+---
+title: "Contribute to Score"
+linkTitle: "Contribute to Score"
+weight: 3
+description: >
     This is the starting point for becoming a contributor - improving code, improving docs, etc.
     Here are a few ways to get involved.
+---

 ## Contribute to the code
 Score is a diverse, open, and inclusive community.